Karen-O94/lilypad/README.md

 Once the repo is cloned, you will need to run `npm install` or `npm i` in your command line/terminal in order to install all the dependencies to run the application successfully/

 ### API Keys
-OpenWeatherMap API, TicketMaster API, News API & FreeCurrency API calls require an API key.
+OpenWeatherMap API, TicketMaster API, News API, FreeCurrency API & Pexels Photo API calls require an API key.
 The keys are all provided in the 'DataProvider.jsx' file, however please note there is a limit to how many calls are allowed per day.
 Thus if the maximum call is reached, you will need to wait or get a new API key to make further requests

-### Docker Desktop
+### Self-Hosting APIs Using Docker
 Due to the 'RestCountries' being depreciated in May 2023 and the Translate API being a custom API, these APIs can only be run locally.
-Thus in order to use these APIs, you must install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+Thus in order to use these APIs, you must install [Docker Desktop](https://www.docker.com/products/docker-desktop/) and build the Docker images found in the respective repos.
+You can find the RestCountries API files [here](https://gitlab.com/restcountries/restcountries) and the LibreTranslate files [here](https://github.com/LibreTranslate/LibreTranslate).

 Once all the dependencies are installed, you will need to run npm run start to initialise the app.
 A new tab will open in your browser automatically to render the app.